orbeon/orbeon-forms-doc/configuration/properties/form-builder.md

 [\[SINCE Orbeon Forms 2023.1.1\]](/release-notes/orbeon-forms-2023.1.1.md)

-You can configure the TinyMCE editor used for formatted text (AKA the [Rich Text Editor](/form-runner/component/rich-text-editor.md)) for the following:
+You can configure the TinyMCE editor used for Formatted Text (AKA [Rich Text Editor](/form-runner/component/rich-text-editor.md)) component for the following:

-- Explanatory Text
+- Explanatory Text content in the form area
-- HTML control labels in Form Builder dialogs
+- control labels with "Use HTML"  in Form Builder dialogs
-- HTML control hints in Form Builder dialogs
+- control hints with "Use HTML"  in Form Builder dialogs
-- HTML control help texts in Form Builder dialogs
+- control help with "Use HTML"  texts in Form Builder dialogs

 Use the following property: